Temporal rich club phenomenon and its formation mechanisms: Results

-We have identified the TRC phenomenon that exists in the N-nutrient trade network, which makes oligopoly monopolies more stable.
-The node's degree has been identified as the primary factor in the formation of a stable and tight structure that forms the TRC.
-To further understand the mechanism behind this phenomenon, we construct complex network models to investigate why TRC occurs.
+We have identified the TRC phenomenon that exists in the N-nutrient trade network in section A and the primary factor in the formation of TRC is the node's degree in section B and C. To further understand the mechanism behind this phenomenon, we need to construct complex network models to investigate why TRC occurs.
+Since the degree is the key factor, it is reasonable to build evolution models based on degree.
 The network evolution model is denoted by $\mathscr{G}_\mathrm{model}$, based on a certain mechanism from the actual trade network.
-In Figure~\ref{Fig:TRC:tdpa:comparsion}(a), we show a schematic illustration of a simple model where the model network is constructed based on the actual network structure in $\Delta=1$ and simulates the evolution in $\Delta=2,3,\cdots$.
-When a model generates a TRC similar to the one in the actual system, the mechanism behind the evolution model can be considered a possible answer to why the TRC phenomenon occurs, or at least a mathematical explanation for it.
+The model network is built on the structure of the actual network before moment $t$ and evolves independently.
+When a model generates a similar TRC as the actual system, the mechanism behind the evolution model can be considered a possible answer to why TRC occurs, or at least a mathematical explanation for it.